 Simple answer – expect joy!
-Golden Retrievers are one of the easiest kinds of pets to have, especially for families with children.
+Golden Retrievers are one of the most straightforward pets, especially for families with children.
 They are easy to train and are inherently obedient.

-They are gentle, kind, and loyal dogs which makes them less than ideal as guard dogs.
+They are gentle, kind, and loyal dogs, making them less than ideal as guard dogs.
 However, don’t be surprised if you see these intelligent pups feature as members of search and rescue teams.

 Golden Retriever – Temperament and Living Needs

 This breed of dog has kindness as its stand-out quality.
-The American Kennel Club describes Golden Retrievers as being intelligent, friendly, and devoted.
-They are known to be extremely patient with children, which is the reason that they’re so perfect as family pets.
+The American Kennel Club describes Golden Retrievers as intelligent, friendly, and devoted.
+They are known to be extremely patient with children, which is why they’re perfect as family pets.

 They also get along with other pets, so if you’re worried about a dog that doesn’t get along with your house cat, consider bringing a Golden Retriever into your home.

-Golden Retrievers shed quite a bit, so cleaning up can be a bit of a process.
+Golden Retrievers shed quite a bit, so cleaning up can be a process.
 Brushing them twice a week helps in preventing fur from accumulating around your house.

 Golden Retrievers are not fussy eaters and require everyday exercise to stay fit and healthy.